top of page

 Choose LTE-M (Cat-M1) when you need:

-• more payload (more frequent messages, richer telemetry)
+• More payload (for more frequent messages and richer telemetry)

-• simpler OTA firmware updates at scale (often fewer constraints)
+• Simpler OTA firmware updates at scale (often with fewer constraints)

 Choose NB-IoT when you need:

-• deep indoor / in-ground penetration for static assets (meters, basements, pits)
+• Deep indoor / in-ground penetration for static assets (like meters, basements, and pits)

-This aligns with carrier guidance: Verizon explicitly positions NB-IoT for “stationary/idle mobility, delay-tolerant, event-triggered” sensors and LTE-M for “small to medium” data with wider capability.
+This aligns with carrier guidance.
+Verizon explicitly positions NB-IoT for “stationary/idle mobility, delay-tolerant, event-triggered” sensors and LTE-M for “small to medium” data with broader capabilities.

-From a standards perspective, LTE-M supports higher data rates and broader device capability than NB-IoT.
-5G Americas summarizes LTE-M as supporting data rates up to ~1 Mbps (using ~1.08 MHz) and NB-IoT as operating in 180 kHz for low-throughput use cases.
+From a standards perspective, LTE-M supports higher data rates and broader device capabilities than NB-IoT.
+5G Americas summarizes LTE-M as supporting data rates up to ~1 Mbps (using ~1.08 MHz), while NB-IoT operates in 180 kHz for low-throughput use cases.

 • LTE-M reduces constraints when you later add diagnostics, richer telemetry, or more frequent reporting.

-• NB-IoT is great when your payload is basically “static sensor reading + heartbeat” and staying that way.
+• NB-IoT is ideal when your payload is essentially “static sensor reading + heartbeat” and remains that way.

-5G Americas notes LTE-M supports mobility and can support voice (VoLTE), while NB-IoT is ideal for low-throughput, delay-tolerant use cases with low mobility support (e.g., remote sensors).
-Verizon similarly frames NB-IoT as not requiring connected mobility (handover) and LTE-M as built for broader device needs.
+5G Americas notes that LTE-M supports mobility and can even support voice (VoLTE).
+In contrast, NB-IoT is ideal for low-throughput, delay-tolerant use cases with limited mobility support (e.g., remote sensors).
+Verizon similarly frames NB-IoT as not requiring connected mobility (handover) and LTE-M as designed for broader device needs.

-Both technologies are designed for improved coverage vs traditional LTE categories.
-Verizon describes enhanced in-building and in-ground penetration for NB-IoT and LTE-M on its LTE network.
-AT&T also positions LTE-M as available in challenging environments like underground areas and deep inside buildings.
+Both technologies are designed for improved coverage compared to traditional LTE categories.
+Verizon describes enhanced in-building and in-ground penetration for both NB-IoT and LTE-M on its LTE network.
+AT&T also positions LTE-M as available in challenging environments, such as underground areas and deep inside buildings.

-Carriers don’t just sell RF—they sell device lifecycle tooling:
+Carriers don’t just sell RF—they provide device lifecycle tooling:

-• Verizon highlights ThingSpace for activating, troubleshooting, locating, and lifecycle management.
+• Verizon highlights ThingSpace for activating, troubleshooting, locating, and managing the device lifecycle.

 • AT&T promotes Control Center for connectivity management.